Java Convert Word to PDF with UNO - Part 1

 Step 6 - Shutdown

 This terminates the process launched in step 2 above.
-Instead of terminating, more load, manipulate and save processing could be done.
+Instead of terminating, more load, manipulation, and save processing could be done.

 You can put all the above code together by copy-and-pasting, or you can download the Code and Template.